guillaumearm/handle-io/README.md

   .run()
 ```

-This piece of code is an assertion, an error will be throw if something go wrong :
+This piece of code is an assertion, an error will be thrown if something goes wrong:

-- wrong io
+- wrong io function,
-- wrong io arguments
+- wrong io arguments,
-- too much runned io
+- too much io ran,
-- not enough runned io
+- not enough io ran.

 # Getting started